Total correlations and mutual information: Introduction

 Furthermore, it has been shown that for some quantum states quantum correlations, as measured by entanglement of formation, exceed $I(\rho^{AB})- {\cal Q}(\rho^{AB})$, i.e. ${\cal Q}(\rho^{AB}) \geq \tfrac{1}{2} I(\rho^{AB})$ \cite{Chan07}.
 If one assumes that statements (i) and (ii) hold for all $\rho^{AB}$, then one concludes that for these states ${\cal Q}(\rho^{AB}) \geq {\cal C}(\rho^{AB})$.
 However, if one assumes that entanglement of formation is a measure of quantum correlations and statements (ii) and (iii) hold, then once again one comes to conclusion that for these quantum states ${\cal T}(\rho^{AB}) \geq I(\rho^{AB})$.

-The above examples show that statement (i) may not be true for all bipartite quantum states.
-It is clear that if we assume that it is true, then we immediately conclude that quantum mutual information must be a measure of total correlations also in the case when the quantum state has only classical correlations, i.e.
+These results suggest that statement (i) may not be true for all bipartite quantum states.
+It is clear that if (\ref{eq:1}) holds for all states, then one immediately concludes that quantum mutual information must be a measure of total correlations also in the case when the quantum state has only classical correlations.
+This implies that